aidanmatrician/capy_sensors/README.md

     naming convention is {sensor_type}\_log\_{current_time}.csv

+8. to view the dashboard, go into your browser and navigate to 127.0.0.1:8050

+    you can close out of this browser at any time and no data will be lost !

 # tmux setup steps / help
 screen is a tool used to create sessions that run in the background, so even if connections via ssh are lost, the session / programs run will still continue